hossam-create/Mnbara-Platform/docs/database/DATABASE_SCHEMA.md

-# Mnbara Platform - Database Schema Documentation
+﻿# mnbarh Platform - Database Schema Documentation

 ## Overview
-This document describes the complete database schema for the Mnbara Platform, including all tables, relationships, and indexes.
+This document describes the complete database schema for the mnbarh Platform, including all tables, relationships, and indexes.

-## Database: `mnbara_db`
+## Database: `mnbarh_db`
 - **Type:** PostgreSQL 14+
 - **Extensions:** PostGIS (for geo-spatial data)
 - **Encoding:** UTF8